ministryofjustice/itpolicycontent/content/security/framework/using-your-own-smartphone-laptop-tablet-or-pc-for-work.md

 ### Sensitive information

-Sensitive information can only be accessed, used or shared on approved services.
+You can only access, use, or share sensitive information on approved services.
 Remember that the sensitive information might include personal data.

 Guidance on classifying information is available [here](https://intranet.justice.gov.uk/guidance/knowledge-information/protecting-information/classifying-information/).